Thomas Siebel

 Thomas M. Siebel (/ˈsiːbəl/; born November 20, 1952) is an American businessman, technologist, and author.
-He founded the enterprise software company Siebel Systems.
-He is also the founder, chairman, and former CEO of C3.ai, an artificial intelligence software platform and applications company.
+He founded the enterprise software company Siebel Systems and is the founder, chairman, and CEO of C3.ai, an artificial intelligence software platform and applications company.
+He is currently the chairman of First Virtual Group, a diversified holding company.

-He is the chairman of First Virtual Group, a diversified holding company with interests in investment management, commercial real estate, agribusiness, and philanthropy.
+As of February 2026, Forbes puts Siebel's net worth at $4 billion.

-Early life and education
+Early life

-Siebel was born in Chicago as one of seven children of Arthur Francis Siebel and Ruth A. (née Schmid) Siebel.
-He graduated from the University of Illinois with a BA in history, an MBA, an MS in computer science, and an honorary doctorate in engineering.
+Siebel was born in Chicago, being one of seven children of Arthur Francis Siebel and Ruth A. (née Schmid) Siebel.
+He graduated from the University of Illinois with a BA in history, an MBA and an MS in computer science, and later received an honorary doctorate in engineering from the university.

 Career

 Siebel was an executive at Oracle Corporation between 1984 and 1990, holding several management positions.
-He was CEO of Gain Technology, a multimedia software company that merged with Sybase in December 1992.
+He was the CEO of Gain Technology, a multimedia software company that merged with Sybase in December 1992.
 Siebel later founded Siebel Systems, where he was chairman and CEO before Oracle acquired the company in January 2006.
-He is the chairman of First Virtual Group, a diversified holding company.
+He is the chairman of First Virtual Group, a holding company with participating interests in different sectors of activity.

 Siebel Systems

 Siebel Systems was a software company primarily engaged in the design, development, marketing, and support of customer relationship management (CRM) applications.

-In 1989, as an executive at Oracle, Siebel proposed turning an internal sales-force automation tool called Oasis (Oracle automated sales information system) into a commercial product, but Larry Ellison declined, seeing no commercial potential.
+In 1989, as an executive at Oracle, Siebel proposed turning an internal sales-force automation tool called Oasis (Oracle automated sales information system) into a commercial product, but Larry Ellison declined, claiming to see no commercial potential.

 In 1993, Siebel left Oracle and founded Siebel Systems.
-By 1999, Siebel Systems had become one of the fastest-growing technology companies in the United States.
-Before merging with Oracle in January 2006, Siebel Systems grew to over 8,000 employees in 32 countries, with more than 4,500 corporate customers, and annual revenue exceeding $2 billion.
+By 1999, Siebel Systems was recognized by Deloitte & Touche as one of the most rapidly expanding technology companies in the United States.
+In 2000, Siebel reported that Siebel Systems had grown to over 8,000 employees in 32 countries, with more than 4,500 corporate customers and annual revenue exceeding $2 billion.
+Siebel Systems was acquired by Oracle in 2005.